unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="risk-driver"></a>
 ### 15. Risk

-> The *Risk* summarizes the *Risk Experience*, being a driver for an organization's actions.
+> The *Risk* summarizes the *Risk Experience*, being a driver for the organization's actions.

 A driver represents an external or internal condition that motivates an organization to define its goals and implement the changes necessary to achieve them.
 The *Risk*, from a quantitative perspective, commonly described as probability × impact, is mapped to a *Driver* stereotyped as *Risk*.